Markov traces on degenerate cyclotomic Hecke algebras: Introduction

-Degenerate cyclotomic Hecke algebras are degenerate versions of Ariki--Koike algebras and these two classes of algebras are closely related, as evidenced by Brundan and Kleshchev's seminal work \cite{BK-Block}, which shows that both algebras are isomorphic to a cyclotomic KLR algebra where the weight is determined by the ``cyclotomic parameters".
-It is believed that statements that are regraded as theorems in the setting of the cyclotomic Hecke algebras are often adopted as statements in the setting of the degenerate cyclotomic Hecke algebras, and vice versa (see e.g. \cite[\S6]{AMR}, \cite{BK-Block, BK-Math.Z., Z1,Z2} etc.).
+Let us remark that the degenerate cyclotomic Hecke algebras are degenerate versions of the Ariki--Koike algebras or the cyclotomic Hecke algebra of type $G(m,1,n)$, which originates from the works of Drinfel'd \cite{Drinfeld} and Cherednik \cite{Cherednik} and was mentioned explicitly in Grojnowski's preprint \cite{Grojnowski}, Kleshchev's book \cite{K} would be a good reference.
+These two classes of algebras are closely related, as evidenced by Brundan and Kleshchev's seminal work \cite{BK-Block}, which shows that both algebras are isomorphic to a cyclotomic Khovanov--Lauda--Rouquier (KLR) algebra where the weight is determined by the ``cyclotomic parameters".
+Statements that are regarded as theorems in the setting of the cyclotomic Hecke algebras are often adopted as statements in the setting of the degenerate cyclotomic Hecke algebras, and vice versa (see e.g. \cite[\S6]{AMR}, \cite{BK-Block, BK-Math.Z., Z1,Z2} etc.).

-After Jones's \cite{Jones} construction of the Jones polynomial for knots in $S^3$ using Ocneanu's Markov trace on the Iwahori--Hecke algebras of type $A$, arised questions about similar constructions on other Hecke algebras as well as in other 3-manifolds.
-In \cite{GL}, Geek and Lambropoulou gave a full classification of all Markov traces on Iwahori--Hecke algebras of type $B$.
-Furthermore, Geck \cite{Geck} constructed all Markov traces related to the Iwahori--Hecke algebras of type $D$.
-Then Lambropoulou \cite{L} introduced and constructed Markov traces on Ariki--Koike algebras, i.e., cyclotomic Hecke algebras of type $G(m,1,n)$.
-Furthermore, as we remarked in \cite[Remarks~5.7(ii)]{Z2}, it is interesting to investigate the ``Markov traces" on (cyclotomic) KLR algebras, which will be helpful to understand the traces on (degenerate) cyclotomic Hecke algebras of type $G(m,1,n)$.
-Inspired by the aforementioned works, it is natural and interesting to study Markov traces on $H_n(\bu)$.
-The aim of the paper is to define and construct the (non-)normalized Markov traces on the sequence $\{H_n(\bu)\}_{n=1}^{\infty}$ along the line of Lambropoulou's argument in \cite{L}, and investigate their specializations.
+In \cite{Jones}, Jones constructed the Jones polynomial for knots in $S^3$ by using Ocneanu's Markov trace on the Iwahori--Hecke algebras of type $A$ and posed the question about similar constructions on other Hecke algebras as well as in other 3-manifolds.
+In \cite{La94} Lambropoulou constructed the first Markov trace on the Iwahori--Hecke algebras of type $B$ and related it to the knot theory of the solid torus.
+Then Geck and Lambropoulou gave a full classification of all Markov traces on these algebras in \cite{GL,Geck}.
+Furthermore Lambropoulou \cite{L} constructed the Markov traces on the cyclotomic Hecke algebras, Juyumaya \cite{Juyumaya} proved the existence of Markov trace on the Yokonuma--Hecke algebras and so on.
+Moreover, as we remarked in \cite[Remarks~5.7(ii)]{Z2}, it is interesting to investigate the ``Markov traces" on (cyclotomic) KLR algebras, which will be helpful to understand the (Markov) traces on (degenerate) cyclotomic Hecke algebras.